 The Company has entered into operational leases for office premises, motor vehicles and office equipment in Switzerland, Sweden, Slovenia and Hungary.
-The group has recognised right-of-use assets and lease liabilities for these leases, except for short term and low-value leases, see notes 21 and 26 for further information.
+The group has recognised right-of-use assets and lease liabilities for these leases, except for short term and low-value leases, see notes 21 and 27 for further information.
 On 1 February 2020, DDM entered into a agreement for a Swiss office lease located in Zug where the earliest termination date for the office lease agreement was 31 May 2024.
-At 31 December 2020 in Sweden the earliest termination date for the office lease agreement was 31 March 2021, and therefore no right-of-use asset or lease liability has been recognized.
+At 31 December 2021 in Sweden the earliest termination date for the office lease agreement was 31 March 2022, and in Slovenia the earliest termination date for the office lease agreement was 31 August 2022, and therefore no right-of-use asset or lease liability has been recognized.

-At 31 December 2019 in Sweden the earliest termination date for the office lease agreement was 31 March 2020, and therefore no right-of-use asset or lease liability was recognized.
+At 31 December 2020 in Sweden the earliest termination date for the office lease agreement was 31 March 2021, and therefore no right-of-use asset or lease liability was recognized.